Drogheda: Industry and economy

-Drogheda also has a history of brewing and distilling, with companies Jameson Whiskey, Coca-Cola, Guinness, Jack Daniel's all having previously produced (or are still producing) their products in or near the town.
+Drogheda also has a history of brewing and distilling, with companies Jameson Whiskey, Coca-Cola, Guinness, Jack Daniel's all having previously produced (or still producing) their products in or near the town.
 These include the Boann distillery and brewery, Slane Whiskey (a Jack Daniel's-owned company), Listoke House, Dan Kellys (cider), and Jack Codys.
 The town formerly distilled Prestons whiskey, a Jameson Whiskey brand; Cairnes Beer, founded locally and sold to Guinness; and Coca-Cola concentrate.

+Drogheda in recent years has seen growth in the construction of apartments, commercial property and houses.
+Drogheda in 2024 is expected to receive over 1000 newly constructed homes varying between housing types and prices.

 Transport, communications and amenities

 Road links and infrastructure

 Drogheda is located close to the M1 (E1 Euro Route 1) (main Dublin – Belfast motorway).
 The Mary McAleese Boyne Valley Bridge carries traffic from the M1, across the River Boyne, 3 km west of the town.
 It was opened on 9 June 2003 and is the longest cable-stayed bridge in Ireland.
 The town's postcode, or eircode, is A92.

 Railway

 Drogheda acquired rail links to Dublin in 1844, Navan in 1850 and Belfast in 1852.
 Passenger services between Drogheda and Navan were ended in 1958, however the line remains open for freight (Tara Mines/Platin Cement) traffic.
 In 1966 Drogheda station was renamed "MacBride".
-Drogheda railway station opened on 25 May 1844.
+Drogheda railway station opened on 26 May 1844.